Why Should You Seek Admission to One of Liberty University’s Online Undergraduate Degrees?

 Undergraduate degrees can help create new career opportunities by giving you advanced, formal training and broadening your skills in a wide variety of fields.
 Employers recognize that an employee with an accredited associate degree or bachelor’s degree has undergone a reliable training process that demonstrates time management, determination, and discipline.

-Tuition for all undergraduate, graduate, and doctoral programs has not increased in 4 straight years.
+Tuition for all undergraduate, graduate, and doctoral programs has not increased in 5 years.
 While many other online colleges have raised tuition, Liberty has been able to keep costs low as a non-profit university.
 Our programs are flexible and offered 100% online, allowing you to manage your personal, work, church, and community responsibilities while completing your degree.
 With Liberty’s 8-week online format, you have no set login times and the ability to focus on fewer courses at once while still completing a full-time course load.

 Undergraduate Degree Program Admission Requirements